-And that’s probably what they were saying back in the early 70′s, too (What’s that on his head?
-God, don’t ask, whatever you do — that’s just Langner).
-Because even though Paul Lukas’ “What the hell?” in a recent post on UniWatch.com (“The Obsessive Study of Athletic Aesthetics”) was referencing a photo of Auburn’s Mike Fuller with a visor over his helmet—not a face mask shield thing, an actual sun visor—during a game against Georgia Tech, it was Langner who, from what I can tell, started the trend.
+And that’s probably what they were saying back in the early 70’s, too (What’s that on his head?
+Lordy, don’t ask, whatever you do—that’s just Langner).
+Because even though Paul Lukas’ recent “What in the…?” in on UniWatch.com (“The Obsessive Study of Athletic Aesthetics”) referenced a photo of Auburn’s Mike Fuller with a visor over his helmet—not a face mask shield thing, an actual sun visor—during a game against Georgia Tech, it was Langner who, from what I can tell, started the trend.

 That’s what All-American safety Mike Fuller, who still holds the Auburn record for best punt return average, used it for.
 Here’s his visor (getting ripped off) in action (can’t see it?
 Try here):

-You can see in the video that Rick Neel, #40, also at least once wore a visor to receive a kick, though in a photo from the book “Tiger Walk To Victory” eagle-eyed by TWER reader Brian Powers (who was also the first to bring the black Auburn helmet stripes to our attention), Fuller appears to be wearing a visor while actually playing defense, too.
+You can see in the video that Rick Neel, No. 40, also at least once wore a visor to receive a kick, though in a photo from the book “Tiger Walk To Victory” eagle-eyed by TWER reader Brian Powers (who was also the first to bring the black Auburn helmet stripes to our attention), Fuller appears to be wearing a visor while actually playing defense, too!

 All three were ecstatic about the Malzahn hire, obviously.

 * Former Nitro Girl recalls time at Auburn

 * Streaking at Auburn, 1974